notnola/TcRTC/README.md

 Carter Hinsley - https://github.com/kvazau

-### Notes:
+### Notes
-This is a work in progress.
+- This is a work in progress.
 Stay tuned for future updates.
 Also, we ask you to star this project to show support.